DR-MELCHISEDEC-BANKOLE/UNI-EPOCH-A-TICKING-TIME-BOMB-/README.md

 * **Synchronization:** Maintaining consistent time across distributed systems.
 * **Data analysis:** Measuring time intervals and durations.

 Understanding the Unix epoch can be helpful for developers, system administrators, and anyone interested in how computers track and manage time.
+I hope this information is helpful to you.
-If you have any further questions about it, feel free to ask!
+If you have further questions about it, feel free to ask!